China approves world's first inhalable Covid-19 vaccine

 “The approval will have a positive impact on the company’s performance if the vaccine is subsequently purchased and used by relevant government agencies,” the statement added.

-The company did not offer details on when the adenovirus-vectored vaccine will be made available for public use.
+The company did not offer details on when the adenovirus-vectored vaccine — which a Lancet report in July 2021 said induced strong antibody responses — will be made available for public use.

-There is no publicly available verified or peer-reviewed data on the efficacy of the new vaccine.

 Scientists in several countries including Cuba, Canada and the United States are also trialling inhalable Covid-19 vaccines.